On this page:

 OR

-- Discharge Signal or
+- Discharge Signal,

-- Service ID Card or
+- Service ID Card,

 I don’t have access to / use the internet.
 How can I request the Veterans' Covenant?